An extremely rare condition in which a female has two extra X chromosomes.

 A persistent, unpleasant odor in exhaled breath, usually not serious, commonly called bad breath.

 A perception of having seen, heard, touched, tasted, or smelled something that wasn't actually there.

 A foot condition in which the toe has an abnormal bend in the middle joint.

-A common children's virus causing sores in the mouth and a rash on hands and feet.
+A common children's virus that causes sores in the mouth and a rash on the hands and feet.

 Unpleasant symptoms that occur after excessive alcohol intake.